CosmoLike/cocoa/README.md

 This behavior enables users to work on multiple instances of Cocoa simultaneously, similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

-:books::books: *Additional Notes for experts and developers on Running Cobaya Examples* :books::books:
+:books::books: *Running Cobaya Examples* :books::books:

 - We offer the flag `COCOA_RUN_EVALUATE` as an alias (syntax-sugar) for `mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.